Marc Broussard: Musical career

-Broussard has been a featured performer on many TV programs including The Tonight Show with Jay Leno, A&E Breakfast with the Arts, Jimmy Kimmel Live!, Late Night with Conan O'Brien, CBS Saturday Early Show, Larry King Live, Lopez Tonight, and CBS's Saturday Morning's Second Cup Cafe.
-His music has been featured on shows such as Clash of the Choirs in which "Home" was performed by a Blake Shelton-led choir.
-Singer Kelly Clarkson performed "Home" as part of her live setlist in 2006 and 2007.
+Singer Kelly Clarkson performed "Home" as part of her live set in 2006 and 2007.
 His song "Must Be the Water" was the theme song for the 2008 NBA All-Star Game.

-In 2008, Broussard released his next studio album, Keep Coming Back.
-The song "Hard Knocks" from this album was featured in the last episode of the 2009 season of the HBO series Hard Knocks which features the Cincinnati Bengals football team.
+In 2008, Broussard released Keep Coming Back.
+The song "Hard Knocks" from this album was featured in the last episode of the 2009 season of the HBO series Hard Knocks, which features the Cincinnati Bengals football team.

-Broussard's fourth full-length album, Marc Broussard was released on June 14, 2011.
+Broussard's fourth full-length album, Marc Broussard, was released on June 14, 2011.
 An early EP release, Marc Broussard EP, was released on March 22, 2011, and features the singles "Lucky" and "Only Everything".
 A third single, "Cruel", followed later that year.
 In late 2012, he signed a deal with Vanguard Records.

-On November 6, 2015, he released independently a Christmas album, Magnolias and Mistletoe, which was preceded by the single "Almost Christmas".
+In November 2015, he independently released a Christmas album, Magnolias and Mistletoe, which included the single "Almost Christmas".

-In March 2016, he announced a new studio album which would serve as a sequel to his '70s-influenced S.O.S.: Save Our Soul cover album.
-Its first single "Cry to Me" premiered in May.
-The following year, he released his next studio album Easy to Love on September 15, 2017.
-In September 2018, he premiered a music video for the song "Memory of You".
+In 2016, he released S.O.S.
+2: Save our Soul, a sequel to his '70s-influenced S.O.S.: Save Our Soul cover album, which included the single "Cry to Me".
+He donated 50% of the profits to City of Refuge.

+He released Easy to Love on September 15, 2017.

+In February 2023, he released S.O.S.
+4: Blues for Your Soul, a collection of blues music cover versions co-produced by Joe Bonamassa.

+In September 2024, he released Time Is a Thief.

 Personal life

-Broussard married his wife, Sonya, on The Rock Boat VIII in January 2008.
+Broussard married his wife, Sonya, on Rock Boat in January 2008.
 They have four children.
+They live in Carencro, Louisiana, where his family has lived for generations.

-Philanthropy and public service
+Philanthropy

-Broussard is involved in philanthropic work.
-He founded the Momentary Setback Fund to benefit victims of Hurricane Katrina and Hurricane Rita.
-He released an album Bootleg to Benefit the Victims of Hurricane Katrina in 2005, with all proceeds going to help rebuild Broussard's home state, Louisiana.
-He is also involved in the United Way and Habitat for Humanity.
+Broussard founded the Momentary Setback Fund to benefit victims of Hurricane Katrina and Hurricane Rita.
+He released the album Bootleg to Benefit the Victims of Hurricane Katrina in 2005, with all proceeds going to help rebuild Broussard's home state, Louisiana.
+He is also involved in the United Way of America and Habitat for Humanity.
 In 2007, Broussard was involved in an Entertain the Troops tour in the Middle East.